 Join Us For Practice

-E-mail our captains so we know to expect you, prepare a life vest and paddle, and get waivers settled beforehand.
+Please fill out the Paddling Interest form so our captains can reach out to you, prepare a life vest and paddle, and get waivers settled beforehand.

-Practices are held at Mother’s Beach, both Saturday and Sunday, from 9:00 AM to 11:00 AM.
+Practices are held at Mother’s Beach in Long Beach, both Saturday and Sunday, from 9:00 AM to 11:00 AM.

 Google directions